gts-conqueror/Rhandum_Archive_of_Talents/README.md

 It may serve as:

-A discussion piece for the player community
+-A discussion piece for the player community

-A source of inspiration for future design passes
+-A source of inspiration for future design passes

-A conceptual sketchbook for reimagining units systems
+-A conceptual sketchbook for reimagining units systems

 I am open to discussion, feedback, and potential collaboration with the Rush Royale development team or affiliated partners.